 Need inspiration for a baby shower?
 Why not throw the sweetest tea party baby shower?
 We’re showing you how, in 6 easy steps.
+Plus, a spin on a traditional diaper cake: the diaper cupcake stand!

 I’ve always loved a great tea party – though I’ve never actually thrown one for the blog.
 This felt like the perfect opportunity!
 I love that a tea party feels feminine, vintage, and truly like a special and unique party.
 I mean, it’s not every day you get invited to a tea party!